BUSINESS ENERGY

 Switching energy suppliers can help small businesses and micro businesses save money.
 Finding a supplier that offers lower prices and locking in those rates means you should save money compared to what you might pay if you roll onto your supplier’s out-of-contract rates.

-Sorting a new contract to start as soon as your current one ends also means you’ll not risk an expensive gap between contracts.
+Signing a new contract to start as soon as your current one ends also means you’ll not risk an expensive gap between contracts.

 How to cut your small business energy bills